Data Lakes Shift to the Cloud With Help of Data Preparation

-Trifacta fully respects all AWS IAM Roles to ensure that only the right users can access the data, and augments existing data governance processes on the data lake by logging all data access, transformation, and interaction within the data lake on AWS.
+Trifacta fully respects all AWS IAM Roles with it’s data preparation to ensure that only the right users can access the data, and augments existing data governance processes on the data lake by logging all data access, transformation, and interaction within the data lake on AWS.

-For more information on Trifacta for AWS, we invite you to register for our upcoming webinar with EMA Research – How to Streamline DataOps on AWS: Modernizing Data Management in the Cloud.
+For more information on Trifacta’s data preparation for AWS, we invite you to register for our upcoming webinar with EMA Research – How to Streamline DataOps on AWS: Modernizing Data Management in the Cloud.